 The film features an ensemble of old and new cast members from the Wee Folk Players theater troupe, who formed soon after the 2016 election.
 Other posts about the Liberty and Justice animation project include “Liberty and Justice” in process, All that Glitters, America First Lady, stop-motion in action, costuming despots and innocents and Animated Film Logo.
-In this interview, I reflect on my foray into political satire and describe how speaking out through art has affected my work and life.
+In this Interview on WGBH TV, I reflect on my foray into political satire and describe how speaking out through art has affected my work and life.

 After about a year filming in the basement, where our animation stage is set up, my husband Rob Goldsborough and I are thrilled to share the fruits of our labor!
 It’s the first large joint artistic/technical venture we’ve undertaken in almost 40 years together.
 We used stop-motion animation to create the narrative, spending countless hours manipulating and photographing the characters and props so that they appear to move on their own when the series of frames is played in fast sequence.

 We each had our field of expertise – I made all of the dolls and scenery and did the animating, while Rob contributed his talents in photography, lighting, computers and editing.
 Rob, a retired engineer from the Woods Hole Oceanographic Institution has had a life-long interest in photography and film-making.
 He and I have wanted to bring my wee folk characters to life through animation for many years – we just needed a compelling reason to jump in.